RyanKHawkins/connect_4_py/README.md

 #### Mulitplayer option
-- Has random computer input when playing single player.
+- Has random computer play when playing single player.

 #### Run in the console.

-#### Built with Python
+#### Built with Python 3.